What skills do kids actually need for Kindergarten readiness?

 Remember, there’s more to early childhood than the ABCs and 123s – no matter how much social media disagrees.

-Instead, let’s shift the focus back to the most important part of early childhood: cognitive thinking skills, learning life skills, and developing social skills.
+Let’s shift the focus back to the most important part of early childhood: growing cognitive thinking skills, learning life skills, and developing social skills.

-Without these skills, school academics will be a mountain to climb, being away from home will be a struggle, and learning to live an independent life will be so complicated.
+Without these skills, school academics will be a mountain to climb, being away from home will be a struggle, and learning to live an independent life can be so complicated.

-Their development as a person before kindergarten is much more important than their development as a rigorous student.
+Their development as a person before kindergarten is much more important than their development as a rigorous student who has some facts memorized.

 Looking for more structure each day?